LinkdropHQ/Linkdrop-Webapp/README.md

 This repo contains Front-End code + Smart Contracts.
 Verification Server's code is located in the separate [repository](https://github.com/Eth2io/eth2-server)

+## Branch naming conventions

+"master" branch - our stable prod branch.
+We use it to deploy current stable version of application "dev" branch - our staging branch.
+We use it to deploy current testing version with new features before merging to "master" branch

+How to work as an contributor to Linkdrop Monorepo:
+1. When you want to work with an issue your branch naming process should include next steps:
+* find an issue id (can be found in an issue url)
+* go to "dev" branch ("git checkout dev")
+* pull current version of dev branch ("git pull origin dev")
+* create a new branch with template 'dev_{ID_OF_ISSUE}' ("git checkout -b dev_1", if we consider an issue with id "1")
+* write your beautiful code, commit it, and push your branch with changes ("git add ." + "git commit -m 'my new feature added'" + "git push origin dev_1")
+* open new Pull Request (PR), write down description in an appropriate field ("added minor fixes, added readme.md file blah blah").
+If you PR includes code related to other issues, you have to mention it also in the description.
+* wait for feedback from Linkdrop team

+2. If you have already opened a PR, and you want to start working with the new issue:
+* if the new issue isn't somehow related to the previous one (that has an opened PR), you can just use the original scheme (go to point 1)
+* otherwise checkout new branch from "dev" ("git checkout dev" + "git pull origin dev" + "git checkout -b dev_2")
+* pull all changes from related branch that is not still merged to dev ("git pull origin dev_1")
+* continue working in new branch - "dev_2"
+* switch to PR of "dev_1" branch if needed, but dont forget to commit your current changes in "dev_2" branch before checkout
+* after resolving discussions in PR, you can switch back to "dev_2" branch.
+Don't forget to pull all changes from "dev_1" branch to "dev_2" ("git checkout dev_2" + "git pull origin dev_1")
+* if PR review finished successfully, and the "dev_1" branch was merged to "dev", you can just pull again all changes from "dev" branch to your current one ("git pull origin dev").
+Now all your branches are synchronized with "dev"
+* finish to work with updated "dev_2" branch, then open new PR to "dev" branch
+* wait for feedback from Linkdrop team

 ## License

 GPL-3.0.